Grampian conference well-received thanks to focus on partnership working and patient-centred research

 Discussions highlighted both the challenges and opportunities facing modern research delivery, including workforce development, inclusion in research, digital innovation, and collaborative approaches to improving patient outcomes.

 An evening reception and networking dinner held at Aberdeen Town House on Thursday 14 further provided attendees with the opportunity to connect across disciplines, celebrate achievements, and strengthen existing partnerships.
+The evening also featured presentations showcasing ongoing research studies and innovations across the region.

 The second day of the conference focused on reproductive health and childbirth research, improving patient access to research through regional networks, rural cancer research, family and young person-centred services, and emerging clinical innovations including TIL/TCR therapies.